dustyw0lf/exeutils/README.md

 ```

 ## Features
 `exeutils` has no features enabled by default.
-The user should enable one or more of the follwoing:
+The user should enable one or more of the following
-- `elf64`: Adds functionality to work with the ELF64 format.
-- `pe64`: Adds functionality to work with the PE64 format.
+features to enable converting shellcode:
+- `elf64`
+- `pe32`
+- `pe64`

 ## Examples
 Convert ELF shellcode to an executable